Classical periodic orbits in extended phase space for spherical harmonic oscillator with spin-orbit coupling: Summary and discussion

 Classical motion was investigated in the extended phase space for the system of a spherical harmonic oscillator with simple spin-orbit coupling.
-General periodic solutions to the equations of motion were obtained and the bifurcation scenarios were fully clarified in both generic and specific values of the spin-orbit parameter.
-For arbitrary value of the spin-orbit parameter, there are two-parameter families of diametric and circular POs with frozen spin.
-There are two types of circular families C$_\pm$ in which spin is parallel or antiparallel to the orbital angular momentum.
+General solutions to the EOM and all the POs are obtained analytically, and the bifurcation scenarios are fully clarified in both generic and specific values of the spin-orbit parameter.
+For arbitrary value of the spin-orbit parameter, there are two kinds of degenerate two-parameter families of POs, diametric and circular ones, with frozen spin.
+There are two circular families C$_\pm$ in which spin is parallel or antiparallel to the orbital angular momentum.
 These circular orbits encounter successive bifurcations with increasing energy and generate three-parameter bridge PO families.
 On its way from one circular PO to another, each bridge encounters another bifurcation and the four-parameter PO family emerges, which has a constant period and survives for any higher energy.
 For specific values of spin-orbit parameter, different types of periodic solutions are also possible, for both frozen and moving spins.

-The Berry-Tabor formula for the system under consideration suggests 4-parameter family of POs with period $T_\pm$, but the 4-parameter families found in this work has period $T_0$.
-The enhanced contribution of $T_\pm$ orbits might be explained as the effect of successive bifurcations of the circular POs and may include the contribution of bridge orbits whose periods are between $T_+$ and $T_-$.
-Concerning to the reduced contribution of the 4-parameter family with period $T_0$, cancellation may occur among the orbits proliferating with increasing energy and having different geometries.
-The trace formula in extended phase space \cite{PleZai03} combined with the uniform approximations may solve these problems, that is left for a future subject.